jeevesh-5/Reservoir-Characterization-using-Machine-Learning/README.md

 # Reservoir-Characterization-using-Machine-Learning
-This project explores the application of machine learning techniques for reservoir characterization in the oil and gas industry.
-It leverages well log and seismic data to predict rock facies and estimate key subsurface properties such as porosity and permeability.
+This repository contains a project focused on applying machine learning techniques to reservoir characterization in the oil and gas industry.
+The goal is to utilize well log and seismic data for predicting rock facies and estimating subsurface properties like porosity and permeability.

+Features:
+Preprocessing and visualization of well log and seismic data.
+Facies classification using algorithms such as Support Vector Machines (SVM), Random Forest, and Convolutional Neural Networks (CNNs).
+Visualization of facies distribution and reservoir properties.
+Insights to aid exploration and production strategies.